Where are they now? - Trevor Horn

 producing?
 I'm not sure I want to do that now."

-The support act for the North American tour was The Buggles, after Seal offered Horn the opening slot.
+The support act for the 2023 North American leg of the Seal tour (see above) was The Buggles, after Seal offered

+Horn the opening slot.
 (They were not on European dates, where Zia Victoria was the

 support act.
-Victoria also covered "Crazy" in her slot at the 17
+Victoria also covered "Crazy" in her slot at the 17 Sep

-Sep London show.)
-Geoff Downes is
+London show.)
+Geoff

-(although that Yes tour leg was then postponed).
+at the time (although that Yes tour leg was then postponed).
 An Apr

 2023 article said: